At a magnitude of 6.7, the 1994 Northridge earthquake wasn’t unusual in terms of its size.

 Since 1900, an average of 120 earthquakes per year worldwide are in the magnitude-6.0 to 6.9 range.
 In 1993, the year before the Northridge quake, shocks in that range numbered 141 worldwide.

-For a visualization of just how many earthquakes rival the 1994 Northridge quake in magnitude, explore the map below.
+For a visualization of just how many earthquakes rival the 1994 Northridge quake in magnitude, click here to view a USGS map.
 It displays all earthquakes in the magnitude-6.0 to 6.9 range since 1970.

 The list includes the magnitude-6.9 earthquake in Kobe, Japan, which caused devastation on a staggering scale -- 5,100 fatalities, 27,000 injures and 100,000 building destroyed.